What is the Motherboard of a Computer? Its Types, Components, or Parts

 Heatsinks and cooling solutions help dissipate heat from the motherboard and its components.
 Keeping your motherboard cool is crucial for maintaining performance and longevity.

-Parts of Motherboard and How They Work
+What are the Parts of a Motherboard and How Do They Work?

 A motherboard’s duties include: